Dangerous Drugs & Devices

 - Funeral expenses and other wrongful death-related losses

 Pharmaceutical companies and medical device manufacturers have paid millions, and even billions, of dollars in settlements and verdicts to compensate injury victims in the past.
-But filing a personal injury lawsuit against these large corporations is not an easy task.
+But filing a personal injury lawsuit against these large corporations is no easy task.
 It requires experienced defective drug lawyers with significant financial resources and a proven track record of success.